jkbrzt/rrule/README.md

     </tr>
     <tr>
         <td><code>bymonth</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the months to apply the recurrence to.
         </td>
     </tr>
     <tr>
         <td><code>bymonthday</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the month days to apply the recurrence to.
         </td>
     </tr>
     <tr>
         <td><code>byyearday</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the year days to apply the recurrence to.
         </td>
     </tr>
     <tr>
         <td><code>byweekno</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the week numbers to apply the recurrence to.
             Week numbers have the meaning described in ISO8601, that is, the first week of the year is that containing at least four